 - New and important research against immediate cord clamping

-- Optimal timing of cord clamping for the prevention of iron deficiency anaemia in infants (Part 1), from the World Health Organization
+- Optimal timing of cord clamping for the prevention of iron deficiency anaemia in infants (Part 1), World Health Organization

-- Optimal timing of cord clamping for the prevention of iron deficiency anaemia in infants (Part 2), from the World Health Organization
+- Optimal timing of cord clamping for the prevention of iron deficiency anaemia in infants (Part 2), World Health Organization

-- The Truth About Delayed Cord Clamping, from Mother Rising
+- The Truth About Delayed Cord Clamping, Mother Rising

 - Penny Simkin’s video demonstration on delayed cord clamping